Western Sydney Infrastructure Plan

 Western Sydney Infrastructure Plan (WSIP) is an A$4.1 billion 10-year road investment program in Western Sydney, New South Wales, jointly funded by the federal government ($3.3 billion) and the New South Wales state government.
-Originally introduced in April 2014 as a $3.5 billion program consisting of key road upgrade projects in Western Sydney, particularly in the south west surrounding the future Western Sydney Airport, the program scope was later expanded and funding was increased to $4.1 billion.
+Originally introduced in April 2014 as a $3.5 billion program consisting of key road upgrade projects in Western Sydney, in conjunction with the newly-announced Western Sydney Airport project, the program scope was later expanded and funding was increased to $4.1 billion.
 The funding is now split among: